 OpenSciEd brings together multiple partners, including Massachusetts as one of 10 partner states, a consortium of curriculum developers, and many other science education leaders and experts, to create a complete set of robust, research-based, open-source, K–12 science instructional materials while addressing demand for science instructional materials designed for the Next Generation Science Standards (NGSS) and the Massachusetts Curriculum Frameworks.

-The OpenSciEd High School units are being publicly released in phases, with the full curriculum due to be released in time for the 2024-2025 school year.
+The OpenSciEd High School are available on the OpenSciEd website.
 Additional supplemental materials are being developed by DESE in order to ensure full alignment with the Massachusetts K–12 STE Frameworks.
 To receive Massachusetts-specific updates on the OpenSciEd high school course, please fill out this interest form: OpenSciEd HS in MA.

 The High School Science HQIM Leadership Academy will be held during the 2024-2025 school year.
 The Academy is an professional learning opportunity for leadership teams from schools that commit to implementing BSCS Biology or any OpenSciEd high school course.
 The purpose of the Academy is to provide professional learning to leaders around HS science HQIM, support leaders in developing an in-district (or collaborative with other local districts) implementation and professional learning plan, and to work with a network of other new implementers to strategize and problem-solve together.